 [Author note]: The Chick-fil-A app is life-changing. 😉 Our family uses it every single time we go, even (especially!) when we travel.
 We find the nearest location, I poll my family for their orders, and then it’s brought right out.
 We often receive free items as well thanks to their points system.

-The History of our Madison Chick-fil-A
+The History of Chick-fil-A in Madison, Alabama

 Norman Dull has been the store operator since the restaurant opened in November 1999.